The New Zealand Great Walk Adventure

 How fit do I need to be for The New Zealand Great Walk Adventure?

 The New Zealand Great Walk Adventure is suitable for everyone who enjoys the outdoors.
 If you are generally active and enjoy activities such as hiking, biking, golf, tennis or dancing then you will have no problem with the hikes on the trip.
 On each of our hikes we offer lots of flexibility, so whether you would prefer to take it easy and take in the views or really stretch your legs, the choice is yours.
+You will walk between 3 to 5 hours each day on well-formed tracks.
+The average distance walked each day is 8km/4.3mi.
 Click here to go to a handy page with a summary of the distances and approximate times for every walk on The New Zealand Great Walk Adventure.

 What is the accommodation like on The New Zealand Great Walk Adventure?